--Residence Halls Association

--Vice President for Student Affairs and Services

--June 16, 1972
+-Residence Halls Association -Associated Students of Michigan State University -Vice President for Student Affairs and Services -June 16, 1972

 CODE OF TEACHING RESPONSIBILITY

 Satisfaction of teaching responsibilities by instructional staff members (herein referred to as instructors) is essential to the successful functioning of a university.
 This University conceives these responsibilities to be so important that performance by instructors in meeting the provisions of this Code shall be taken into consideration in determining salary increases, tenure, and promotion.